ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: digital_edge_measure_trigger_input_terminal

     Specifies the input terminal for the Measure trigger.
-This attribute is used only when the  NIDCPOWER_ATTR_MEASURE_TRIGGER_TYPE attribute is set to NIDCPOWER_VAL_DIGITAL_EDGE. for this attribute.
+This attribute is used only when the  :py:data:`nidcpower.Session.measure_trigger_type` attribute is set to :py:data:`~nidcpower.TriggerType.DIGITAL_EDGE`. for this attribute.
     You can specify any valid input terminal for this attribute.
 Valid terminals are listed in  Measurement & Automation Explorer under the Device Routes tab.
     Input terminals can be specified in one of two ways.
 If the device is named Dev1 and your terminal is PXI_Trig0, you  can specify the terminal with the fully qualified terminal name, /Dev1/PXI_Trig0, or with the shortened terminal  name, PXI_Trig0.
 The input terminal can also be a terminal from another device.
 For example, you can set the input  terminal on Dev1 to be /Dev2/SourceCompleteEvent.